Skip to content Skip to Live Chat

 • User experience (UX) design: Understanding the principles of UX, including user-centeredness and usability, helps an instructional designer create compelling and engaging learning experiences.
 By incorporating UX techniques, an instructional designer can design for the learners' needs and preferences, resulting in a positive learning experience.

-• Cultural competency: A basic understanding of cultural competency allows instructional designers to develop content sensitive to their learners' diverse backgrounds.
+• Cultural competency: Possessing cultural competency allows instructional designers to develop content that is sensitive to learners' diverse backgrounds.
 This includes considerations such as values, beliefs, attitudes, and behaviors.
-For example, an instructional designer may need to adjust course materials when working with learners from diverse backgrounds and varying skill levels/abilities.
+For example, an instructional designer may need to adjust course materials when working with learners from diverse backgrounds and varying skill levels and abilities.
 They may need to incorporate culturally relevant examples and alternative learning formats to engage their learners effectively.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long